cvasseng/dvm/README.md

 people, both in terms of serving an educational purpose and also as a very lean alternative/starting point for doing scripting in C/C++ applications.

+It's written to be as readable as possible, and to have compact bytecode size wise.

 # Features
  * Sub routines
+ * Processing can be chunked, i.e. it can be paused and resumed at any time
  * C functions can be bound and called from the VM
  * Mathematical operations (sin, cos, etc.)
  * Supports 16 and 32-bit integers as well as floats